Alaska47/crime-fight/Server/get_lat_long_data/README.md

 Data is from https://www.kaggle.com/vinchinzu/dc-metro-crime-data and rendered using Google Maps for the user.

 # Big Data.
 Small Crime.
-CrimeFighter